 Thanks for stopping by!
 By being here, it must mean that you are curious about who I am and why I am blogging about financial independence (and early retirement, although I’ll still be working once I achieve financial independence).
 I’ll try to keep it short and sweet, but if you want to know more, please always feel free to contact me directly.

 Who am I?

-I live a normal life in Copenhagen, Denmark with a great girlfriend.
-“Normal life” in the sense that I am very privileged to be living a free and safe life (as many people in developed countries are, but few people globally are), have a job and am healthy.
+girlfriend wife.
+“Normal life” in the sense that I am very privileged to be living a free and safe life (as many people in developed countries are, but few people globally are), have a job and be healthy.
 Being from Denmark, I even enjoy free healthcare and education.
 Free?!
-I know it sounds crazy, but in theory it actually isn’t free – it comes at a cost of a 50-60% tax rate on all income.
+I know it sounds crazy, but in theory it actually isn’t free – it comes at a cost of a 50-60% effective tax rate on all my income.

-I work as a management consultant in an international consultancy, thus I get to work quite a lot of hours during the week (too many I and my girlfriend would argue).
-However, through my work I have become extremely skilled at solving complex problems and making strategies for Fortune 500 companies.
-These skills are very useful for this blog.
-Is this leading anywhere?
-Yes, read on!
+I work as a management consultant in an international consulting company, thus I get to work a lot of hours during the week (too many, my wife and I would argue).
+However, through my work I have become quite skilled at solving complex problems and making strategies for Fortune 500 companies.
+These skills are sometimes useful for this blog and FIRE in general.

 I still haven’t answered the question about why I had to make a blog about the topic, have I?
 People like lists, so let me give you a list with three concrete answers:

-I know that you might have a lot of other questions by now.
+If you are new to FIRE, I know that you might have a lot of other questions by now.
 I have tried answering most of the questions in the Frequently Asked Questions section, but you don’t have to check there, feel free to reach out to me directly as well.